 - Ceramic bowls for animals (6912008190) – 5%

 Requirements for importing pet accessories to the EU

 One of an importer’s obligations is to get familiar with the target market’s requirements for the chosen goods.
 There’re no designated mandatory regulations regarding all kinds of pet accessories in the EU.
 When it comes to such products, they may differ depending on their specifications, like materials or intended use.
 Some of them might need to comply, e.g., with Directive 2001/95/EC on general product safety.

 What are the other requirements that may apply to the pet products you want to import?

 The REACH Regulation

 The REACH Regulation conforms to the goods containing together one ton or more of chemicals per year.
 It’s been implemented to minimize the negative impact of chemicals in production on human health and the natural environment.
-It applies to various products, from clothing and textile, through electronic devices and plastic products, to machines, and many others.
+It applies to various products, from clothing and textile, electronic devices, and plastic products to machines and many others.
 Based on the REACH Regulation, importers of such goods must register them in the REACH database and inform the ECHA (European Chemicals Agency) of their safe usage.

 Requirements for importing pet food

 Importers of accessories for animals are also often interested in importing pet food.
 However, one must keep in mind that such products must comply with many mandatory requirements regarding their safety.
 Such supplies are regulated by The European Pet Food Industry Federation (FEDIAF).
 Pet food mustn’t contain any ingredients or additives that may endanger the animals’ health or life.
 Therefore, it’s crucial to get acquainted with all the applicable directives and regulations.

 Below we’ve listed the most significant regulations for pet food in the EU: